Aging of Japan: Work-life balance

-Japan has expanded its policies on work-life balance with the goal of improving the conditions for increasing birth rate, with the passing of the Child Care and Family Care Leave Law, which took effect in June 2010.
-The law provides parents the opportunity to take up to one year of leave after the birth of a child, with the possibility to extend the leave for another six months if the child is not accepted to a nursery school.
-It also allows employees with preschool-age children the following allowances: up to five days of leave in the event of a child's injury or sickness; limits on the amount of overtime in excess of 24 hours per month based on an employee's request; limits on working late at night based on an employee's request; and opportunities for shorter working hours and flex time for employees.
+Japan has expanded its policies on work-life balance with the goal of improving conditions that may lead to a higher birth rate, with the passing of the Child Care and Family Care Leave Law, which took effect in June 2010.
+The law provides parents the opportunity to take up to one year of leave after the birth of a child, with the possibility of extending the leave for another six months if the child is not accepted to a nursery school.
+It also allows employees with preschool-age children to take up to five days of leave in the event of a child's injury or sickness; limits on the amount of overtime in excess of 24 hours per month based on an employee's request; limits on working late at night based on an employee's request; and opportunities for shorter working hours and flex time for employees.
+Even with these measures in place, many workers still face pressure to prioritize their jobs over family life.
+Taking full advantage of these benefits is difficult because employees worry about how it will affect their careers or how coworkers will view them.
+This gap between policy and everyday workplace expectations has made it harder for these reforms to fully change people’s decisions about marriage and having children.

 The laws stated aims were to, in the following decade, increase the female employment rate from 65% to 72%, decrease the percentage of employees working 60 hours or more per week from 11% to 6%, increase the rate of use of annual paid leave from 47% to 100%, increase the rate of child care leave from 72% to 80% for females and .6% to 10% for men, and increase the hours spent by men on childcare and housework in households with a child under six years of age from 1 hour to 2.5 hours a day.